aimhubio/aim/docs_v4/source/getting_started/quick_start.rst

   my_metric.track(0.0003)
   my_metric.track(0.0004)

-You can create as many metrics and other such sequences as your project requires.
+You can create as many metrics and other sequences as your project requires.
 Fundamentally Aim provides all the tools to log everything from everywhere.

 Run your first Aim app
 ======================

 Aim apps are composable logging and observability applications built with Aim SDK and run by Aim.
-They are distributed as Python packages and can be shared, installed with pip.
+Apps are packaged as regular Python packages and can be shared, installed with all python package .

 Aim comes with a number of prebuilt apps.
 In this instance, we will install the aimlflow app which provides auto-sync with mlflow and a dashboard on Aim of what was synced and when.